Damian-Zuk/proton2d/README.md

 The approach of native scripting has the disadvantage of requiring a recompilation and restart of the application for script changes, as it cannot hot-reload scripts during runtime.
 Native C++ scripting however, is generally faster in terms of performance than external language scripting.
 The external scripting engine will probably be added in the future.
 It was not implemented yet due to the lack of time.

 ## Sandbox Project
 The `sandbox` is the project in which the game is developed.
 It contains an example game made in Proton2D.
-Window properties can be changed by editing `sandbox/app-config.json` file.
-A script for creating new game projects will be added soon.
+Window properties can be changed by modifing the `sandbox/app-config.json` config file.
+A proper script for creating new game projects from the template will be added soon.

 ## The Plans
 The current goal of the project is to have networking implemented and a basic game UI system.
-The work will be primarily done in a private repo.
-This branch will also be updated with general engine changes like, game editor improvements and other features.
+Other features will be added, and editor improvements will be made.
+Loaded scenes will be displayed as tabs above the viewport.
+The prefabs system and UI will be reworked.

 ## License
 &copy; Licensed under the MIT License.